rpm-software-management/dnf/doc/command_ref.rst

 Failing to match the input argument to an existing package name based on the patterns above, DNF tries to see if the argument matches an existing provide.

-If multiple versions of the selected package exist in the repo, the most recent version suitable for the given operation is used.
+By default, if multiple versions of the selected package exist in the repo, the most recent version suitable for the given operation is used.
+If the selected package exists for multiple architectures, the packages which best match the system's architecture will be preferred.
 The name specification is case-sensitive, globbing characters "``?``, ``*`` and ``[`` are allowed and trigger shell-like glob matching.
 If globbing character is present in ``name``, DNF expands given ``name`` first and consequently selects all packages matching expanded ``<package-spec>``.

 ``<package-name-spec>`` is similar to ``<package-spec>`` except the provides matching is never attempted there.